EventStore/documentation/docs/v6/event-sourcing/cqrs.md

 ## CQRS with Event Sourcing

+Back in 2016 in his talk [A Decade of DDD, CQRS, Event Sourcing](https://www.youtube.com/watch?v=LDW0QWie21s) Greg Young said the following:

+> You need to look at CQRS not as being the main thing.
+CQRS was a product of its time
+> and meant to be a stepping stone towards the ideas of Event Sourcing.

 It is not a coincidence that Greg proposed the CQRS pattern at the same time as he introduced Event Sourcing to the public.
 Unlike state-based persistence, where there might be a way to avoid using the domain model for queries, such